To arrange an appointment with a Money Adviser, please email firstpoint or phone 01905 54 2551.

 “Gift” Year

-Student Finance England funding for tuition fees is available to eligible students for the length of their course and also for one extra year if needed to complete the course, unless Compelling Personal Reasons apply.
+Student Finance England funding for tuition fees is available to eligible students for the length of their course and for only one extra year if needed to complete the course, unless compelling personal reasons apply and extend funding eligibility.
 The limit does not apply to the Maintenance Loan or Dependants Grants.

 Reassessments & Retakes